Iran has held major military exercises in recent days in the shadow of potential US strikes. EPA

-Iran's Islamic Revolutionary Guard Corps (IRGC) held military drills on Tuesday as the country's top security official was expected to travel to Oman to deliver Tehran's response to US demands.
+Iran's Islamic Revolutionary Guard Corps held military drills on Tuesday as the country said it was ready to strike a deal with the US to avoid the "gamble" of war.

-The IRGC tested new firepower in the country's south, said Iran's state TV, amid rising tensions with the US.
+The IRGC tested new firepower in the country's south, Iran's state TV reported, amid rising tensions with the US.
+President Donald Trump has positioned heavy military hardware in the Arabian Gulf, ready to strike Iran if he gives the order.

-Ali Larijani, Secretary of the Supreme National Security Council and a top adviser to Iran's supreme leader Ayatollah Ali Khamenei, is expected to travel to Muscat to convey Iran’s position on the nuclear talks, according to state media reports.
-His trip to Muscat comes before a third round of nuclear talks on Thursday.
+Ali Larijani, Secretary of the Supreme National Security Council and a top adviser to Iran's supreme leader Ayatollah Ali Khamenei, had been expected to travel to Oman on Tuesday to convey Iran’s position on the nuclear talks.
+It was unclear by Tuesday evening whether the visit had taken place.

-The two sides had agreed to reconvene after they said "progress was made" during last week's meeting in Geneva.
+The two countries had agreed to reconvene after they said "progress was made" during the second meeting in Geneva last week.
 Both delegations are expected to present a detailed proposal for a potential agreement.
 The Trump administration expects to receive Iran's text by Tuesday, before the talks, a senior US official told Axios.

 But the possibility of reaching a deal to avert war remains uncertain, given the differences between what the US is demanding and what Iran says it is willing to concede.